GLOBAL JOURNEY SCHOLARS

 Research.
 Learn.
 Write.
 Grow.
 Share

 The Global Journey Scholars Program encourages students to explore African history throughout the year.
 We highlight the vast contributions and influence of Africans and Africans born in America and other countries who have been instrumental in contributing to society and humanity.
-All students are eligible to apply (elementary, middle & high school).
+All students in grades 5-12 are eligible to apply.

 yourcountry your vote your fuTure